-An onboarding process can be divided into three parts; Documentation, Education and Socialization.
+An onboarding process can be divided into three parts; Documentation, Education, and Socialization.
 A well-planned onboarding process ensures that these three segments are covered.

 - During the onboarding stage, the new employee should have a checklist of the forms and documents that he or she needs to submit.
 It will be best to provide the forms prior to their start date.
 Forms can be filled out in advanced and documents can be submitted before the first day of work.
 Accomplishing the documents ahead of time allows the employees to be as productive as possible on their first day.

 - Roles and responsibilities should also be clearly explained to the new hire during the onboarding process.
-If possible, create a timeline of the trainings that he or she must undergo.
+If possible, create a timeline of the training that he or she must undergo.
 Unclear expectations can cause frustrations both for the new hire and manager.
-It is also a good practice to setup the system ID and logins before the first day of work.
+It is also a good practice to set up the system ID and logins before the first day of work.
 This will allow the new employee to immediately start learning about the job.
 The goal is to harness the enthusiasm and energy that new hires carry with them when starting a new job.

 - Employee happiness is correlated with connections with colleagues at work.
 Employees with strong social connections at work are more engaged, productive and loyal.
-The onboarding plan should list specific steps such as buddy system, team building sessions, and social spots.
+The onboarding plan should list specific steps such as a buddy system, team building sessions, and social spots.
 This gives the new hires opportunities to know their colleagues and foster deeper connections.

 2. Seek Support

 A successful onboarding process depends highly on the help of the members of the organization.
-The Human Resources should collaborate with the department leaders and colleagues in order to create a well-rounded onboarding experience for the new employee.
+Human Resources should collaborate with the department leaders and colleagues in order to create a well-rounded onboarding experience for the new employee.
 Engage all members of the team by involving them during the planning stage of the onboarding process.
 Conduct discussions with relevant groups to pinpoint which processes need improvement.
 If there’s a saying that “it takes a village to raise a child” then it’s safe to say it takes a company to successfully onboard a new employee.

 3. Commit to the New Joiner’s Success

 Employees stay and contribute to the success of the organization when they feel valued and appreciated.
 Sending the message to the employee that he/she is a valued member of the organization requires commitment and consistent follow-through.
-During the onboarding stage, it is crucial to set a consistent check in period.
+During the onboarding stage, it is crucial to set a consistent check-in period.
 Reach out to the new employee every 30 days.
 Make this interaction count by seeking feedback.
-Let the new employee know that they can reach out to the Human Resource team any time.
+Let the new employee know that they can reach out to the Human Resource team at any time.
 This is also the perfect opportunity to give feedback on the employee’s performance.

 Return of Investment

 Keeping and retaining employees is critical to the success of an organization.
 Eighty percent of HR leaders agree to this and consider retention a priority.
 Low attrition rate of employees translates to lower hiring costs.
 Onboarding and training new employees can also be costly.
 Savings on getting new employees can be reallocated to other expenses such as team buildings and better equipment.
 Retaining employees within the company also allows them to foster connections with colleagues.
-This in turn builds a strong culture of respect, loyalty and cohesiveness.
-Having this kind of culture will be reflected in the company’s performance and interaction to external clients and customers.
+This, in turn, builds a strong culture of respect, loyalty and cohesiveness.
+Having this kind of culture will be reflected in the company’s performance and interaction with external clients and customers.

 While first impressions may not always be true, designing an effective, employee-centric onboarding plan can help an organization in so many ways.
 A robust onboarding program helps the company in tapping the potentials of a new employee and likewise affirms that the employee made the right decision in joining the company.
 Efficient employee onboarding is the best way to start you and your new employee off on the right foot.